ebarylko/cmpt-210/assignment-1/assignment-1.md

 There are 1099 positive integers less than or equal to 2023 that are divisible by 3, 5 or 7.

 ## Question nine
+### SFU ID numbers are 9 digit numbers that start with 3.
+How many students do we need in this class such that there are at least two students with the same sum of their SFU ID digits?

+Since the first digit is the same, I only need to think about the remaining eight digits.

+For each of the remaining eight digits, there are $8^10$ possible selections.

+How many possible values are there for the id numbers?
+The largest possible value for an id can be 399999999, in which the largest possible sum is 75.

+Since the first digit must be 3, we have a minimum value for the sum of t/sev